stefan991/NeoVimX/Readme.md

 This is a proof of concept Neovim OS X Client.

-The the hardcoded neovim address is: /tmp/neovim.
+The the hardcoded neovim listen address is: '/tmp/nvim'.
 Run Neovim with this command:

 ```
-NEOVIM_LISTEN_ADDRESS=/tmp/neovim nvim
+NVIM_LISTEN_ADDRESS=/tmp/nvim nvim -T abstract_ui
 ```

-It is based on the redraw events in this PR: https://github.com/neovim/neovim/pull/781